Configure Data Association

 Below are tips for configuring data associations.

-The following flow elements need data association.
-Note that some flow elements have only output, such as a start form event, which captures the data end users enter into the form.
+The following activities need data association.
+Note that some activities have only output, such as a start form event, which captures the data end users enter into the form.

-By clicking a flow element on the process, clicking the menu icon, and choosing Open Data Association.
+- By clicking an activity in a structured process, clicking the More icon, and choosing Open Data Association.

 In the Data Association Editor, click the Input tab to define data input into the activity, and the Output tab to define data output resulting from the activity.